Dll functions exported by QM

 resId - resource id.

-data - address of a str variable that will receive the data.
+data - variable that receives data.

 Example